clemsonciti/palmetto-documentation/pages/documentation/userguide_basic_usage.md

 Mac OS X and Linux systems come with an SSH client installed, while Windows users will need to download one.

+All connections to Palmetto require two-factor authentication (2FA).
+If you are not enrolled in 2FA yet, you may enroll using the link <https://2fa.clemson.edu/>.

 ### Mac OS X and Linux users

 Mac OS X or Linux users may open a Terminal, and